Witness wounded by U.S. teen Rittenhouse saw teen as 'active shooter' | Law-Order

 Witness wounded by U.S. teen Rittenhouse saw teen as 'active shooter'

-Last week, multiple witnesses provided testimony that seemed to support the teen's claim of self-defense, especially in the case of Rosenbaum https://www.reuters.com/world/us/man-killed-by-rittenhouse-challenged-group-shoot-him-used-racial-slur-witness-2021-11-05.
-For prosecutors, Grosskreutz represents the only chance to question a survivor and elicit testimony that could rebut the notion that he was a threat to Rittenhouse, who fired a bullet that severely wounded Grosskreutz in his right arm.
+Rittenhouse, 18, has been charged in the deaths of two men and with attempting to kill Gaige Grosskreutz, 27, during racial justice protests https://www.reuters.com/world/us/case-us-teenage-gunman-kyle-rittenhouse-2021-11-01 on Aug.
+25, 2020, in Kenosha, Wisconsin, where police shot and wounded a Black man, Jacob Blake.
+Grosskreutz, a former paramedic who was armed with a pistol that night, said he followed Rittenhouse because he had heard gunshots and saw protesters chasing him.

-The only protester shot by Kyle Rittenhouse to survive testified on Monday that he believed the U.S. teenager was an "active shooter" and advanced toward Rittenhouse thinking he was preparing to fire his semi-automatic rifle.
+The only protester shot by Kyle Rittenhouse to survive testified on Monday that he believed the U.S. teenager was an "active shooter" and was trying to disarm Rittenhouse at the time because he thought otherwise he would die.
 Rittenhouse, 18, has been charged in the deaths of two men and with attempting to kill Gaige Grosskreutz, 27, during racial justice protests https://www.reuters.com/world/us/case-us-teenage-gunman-kyle-rittenhouse-2021-11-01 on Aug.
-25, 2020, in Kenosha, Wisconsin following the police shooting of a Black man.
+25, 2020, in Kenosha, Wisconsin, where police shot and wounded a Black man, Jacob Blake.

 Grosskreutz, a former paramedic who was armed with a pistol that night, said he followed Rittenhouse because he had heard gunshots and saw protesters chasing him.
 He thought he might need to provide medical aid.
 "I thought that the defendant was an active shooter," Grosskreutz told the jury.

 During the pursuit by protesters Rittenhouse stumbled to the ground.
 The teen then shot Anthony Huber, 26, who had swung a skateboard at him.
+He has been charged with killing Huber and Joseph Rosenbaum, 36, and attempting to kill Grosskreutz.
 Grosskreutz, who was approaching the teen, froze after Huber was shot, took a step back and put his hands in the air while still holding his pistol, according to video evidence and a criminal complaint filed days after the shootings last year.

 ALSO READ